openvinotoolkit/openvino/docs/install_guides/installing-openvino-macos.md

 Now you are ready to get started.
 To continue, see the following pages:
 * [OpenVINO™ Toolkit Overview](../index.md)
-* [Get Started Guide for Windows](../get_started/get_started_macos.md) to learn the basic OpenVINO™ toolkit workflow and run code samples and demo applications with pre-trained models on different inference devices.
+* [Get Started Guide for macOS](../get_started/get_started_macos.md) to learn the basic OpenVINO™ toolkit workflow and run code samples and demo applications with pre-trained models on different inference devices.

 ## <a name="uninstall"></a>Uninstall the Intel® Distribution of OpenVINO™ Toolkit

 Follow the steps below to uninstall the Intel® Distribution of OpenVINO™ Toolkit from your system:

-1. From the `<INSTALL_DIR>`, locate and open `openvino_toolkit_uninstaller.app`.
+1. From the the installation directory (by default, `/opt/intel/openvino_2021`), locate and open `openvino_toolkit_uninstaller.app`.
 2. Follow the uninstallation wizard instructions.
 3. When uninstallation is complete, click **Finish**.